 Riddle’s followers called him “the Dark Lord”.
 Why didn’t the Ministry monitor that phrase and get some idea who his followers were?
 Save them a lot of effort if they had known who to watch.

-I really do think it the whole issue of the taboo was primarily a transparent, last-minute, cobbled-together addition just to enable Harry to capture himself, because Rowling couldn’t think of any other way of getting the trio into Malfoy Manor.
-It’s obvious that she was convinced that she really needed to get them into Malfoy Manor.
+It’s obvious that she needed to get them into Malfoy Manor.
 But the whole “taboo” became yet another in that lengthening list of disposable plot devices.
 Use once, and discard.
 And this one was worse than most because it was pure balognium.
 In fact, it was balognium that was well past its sell-by date.

 Even though most of the elements of the Potterverse seem to have been assembled in a haphazard “1 from column A; 2 from column B” manner, when an author of a “proper” fantasy story makes use of a traditional fantasy “trope” of this sort, they should always have the decency to explain how it works in their particular universe.
 And in some 3300 pages, Rowling evidently just could not be arsed to do that.
-And in fact in the first 3300 pages the bloody trope didn’t even work.
+And in fact over the first 3300 pages the bloody trope didn’t even work.

 • • • •

-It occurs to me that I’ve seen an illustration of something like this situation before.
+It occurs to me that I’ve seen an illustration of something like this problem before.
 One which was embedded inside another piece of fiction.
 One which I think it rather likely that Rowling may have encountered.
 For it is a fairly well-known snippet by Rudyard Kipling.
 Not that that particular fact is likely to be relevant here.
 Still, to summarize:

 In Mr Kipling’s story; ‘The Potted Princess’ the actual story is framed by the circumstance of a native nursemaid, or Ayah, attempting to entertain a small English child by telling him a story in the traditional style of her culture.